 In light of the extension of the Shelter in Place order given by Governor Pritzker, the Pastoral Center offices, as well as all schools and parishes will remain closed through Thursday, April 30th.

-This page will provide any ongoing statements or letters from the Diocese as well as online resources.
+This page continues to provide any ongoing statements or letters from the Diocese as well as online resources.
 The Catholic Post will continue to provide coverage and stories as well.
-Please also visit your local parish's website should they post times that the church will be open for prayer, Eucharistic Adoration, or confession.
+Please also visit your local parish's website.

 An Act of Spiritual Communion